Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 5.Most members go silent

 This is not unique to food trucks.
-It is the lifecycle of most niche Discord servers.
+It is a common pattern for niche real-time chat communities.
 The platform works brilliantly for gaming, tech, and crypto communities where users are already on Discord all day.
 Food truck operators are on their trucks all day.

 Why Discord Has Not Worked for Food Trucks